MEDomics-UdeS/POYM/README.md

 ```
 ## Project Tree
 ```
-├── csvs                         <- CSV files of the dataset used in the study ├── hps                          <- Python file to store the range of hyperparameters values ├── settings                     <- Files for project setup ├── src                          <- All project modules
+├── checkpoints                  <- Temporary state dictionaries save by the EarlyStopper module ├── csvs                         <- CSV files of the dataset used in the study ├── experiments                  <- Scripts to replicate our experiments ├── feature_importance           <- Directory to store the models performances for each group of patients after permutations ├── figures                      <- Figures generated in the visualization script ├── final_models                 <- Pretrained LSTMs with the entire learning set (see Section 4.2) ├── hps                          <- Python file to store the range of hyperparameters values ├── settings                     <- Files for project setup ├── src                          <- All project modules